HelenGlover/Digital-Garden/_notes/2026 New Year’s Resolutions.md

 **Independent Research**
 - This year, I'm reviving the independent research I started last year with a focus on the structural and social dimensions of technology.
 Writing is my main tool for thinking through complex ideas, as it helps identify patterns across different projects that might otherwise stay siloed.
 (I love tools, like [Obsidian](https://obsidian.md/), designed specifically to help mind organization).

 - I'm thrilled by the number of universities and think tanks in the DMV region, and by the community events and opportunities to engage.
-I want to explore more ways to engage with these groups in both in creating connections that deepen my personal knowledge but also create opportunities for longer-term collaboration.
+I want to explore more ways to engage with these groups in both creating connections that deepen my personal knowledge but creating opportunities for longer-term collaboration.
 <br>

 **Academia-Industry Collaboration:** Based on my experience working in both academia and industry, I have seen a clear gap between the two.
 D.C. is uniquely positioned to bridge this divide; the region is full of people who move between both sectors (professors of practice, industry researchers), yet there are surprisingly few opportunities for meaningful exchange.
-I work with the DC affilate of the Association for Computing Machinery on:
+I work with the DC affiliate of the Association for Computing Machinery on:

 - Hosting events that pair researchers presenting problems or findings with industry professionals who can explore practical applications and implementation challenges.
 - Engaging local nonprofits, coalitions, and student groups to make these discussions actionable rather than theoretical.
 This would include experimenting with formats like fireside chats and smaller-group conversations.